qiuxan/resume/README.md

 ## Career Objective

 Experienced SDE with a passion for cutting-edge tech and agile development.
-Proficient in JavaScript, TypeScript, C#, and PHP.
-Skilled in Azure and AWS.
-Strong work ethic and project management abilities.
-Seeking growth in full-stack roles with a desire to become a versatile generalist in coding, expanding my expertise across diverse technologies and frameworks.
+Proficient in TypeScript, C#, and PHP.
+Skilled in Azure and AWS, with strong project management and full-stack development expertise.
+Seeking growth as a versatile generalist, expanding across diverse technologies and frameworks.

 ## Skills